-What does this subject look like
+What does this subject look like...

 in lessons? in books? in the environment?

-Gym: N/A PE board with regular

-Stretches and warm up.
-Our sports coach and updates

-Skill building followed by teaching staff can now use

-collaborative work using the PE Pupil Passport app to Photos around school which

-equipment. take pictures and videos of show children engaged in

-Cool down. children and record them physical activity

-performing skills etc however

-Dance: this is not expected.
-Children engaged in physical

-Stretches and warm up. activity at playtimes and

-Solo work building into lunchtimes

-partner and then group work

-over the course of a unit.
-Photos of appropriate PE kit

-Cool down. on PE board

-Outside games

-Outside games:

-Warm up Main session

-Game related practice.

-dame related practice.
+Gym: Stretches and warm up.
+Skill building followed by collaborative work using equipment.
+Cool down.
+Dance: Stretches and warm up.
+Mixture of solo, partner and group work over the course of a unit.
+Modelling - teacher and student Cool down.
+N/A Our sports coach and teaching staff can now use the PE Pupil Passport app to take pictures and videos of children and record them performing skills etc however this is not expected.
+PE board with regular updates Photos around school which show children engaged in physical activity Children engaged in physical activity at playtimes and lunchtimes Photos of appropriate PE kit on PE board Outside games: Warm up Main session Game related practice.